Skip to content

 Generation time depends on video length and current queue depth.
 Most videos under 60 seconds complete within 1–3 minutes.
 You can poll the status of your request using the request status endpoint.

-Can Chamelaion handle multi-person videos?
+Can CHAMELAION handle multi-person videos?

 Yes.
-Chamelaion includes active speaker detection that automatically identifies and syncs the speaking person in multi-face videos.
+CHAMELAION includes active speaker detection that automatically identifies and syncs the speaking person in multi-face videos.
 For single-speaker videos, you can disable this feature by setting disable_active_speaker_detection: true for faster processing.

 How does authentication work?

-Chamelaion supports two authentication methods: a Bearer token in the Authorization header or an API key in the x-api-key header.
+CHAMELAION supports two authentication methods: a Bearer token in the Authorization header or an API key in the x-api-key header.
 Both use the same API token from your dashboard.
 See the Authentication guide for details.

 What happens if my generation fails?